Hhbecker/Hhbecker/README.md

 - 👋 Hi, I’m @Hhbecker
-- 👀 I’m interested in computer science and programming in general, but specifically bioinformatics!
+- 👀 I’m interested in the intersections of computer science and biology.
+I would like to use my programming knowledge to contribute to medical research.
+I enjoy learning new skills, especially when it comes to programming.

 <!---
 Hhbecker/Hhbecker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.